 Although their light-green coloring is an effective camouflage, these aphids reproduce so rapidly that they soon become visible on cilantro's tender new stems and leaves.
 Stunted shoots and yellow leaves coated with the insects' sticky, transparent waste are an early clue to their presence.

-An easy and effective treatment is to set the garden hose spray attachment to jet or sharp spray and blast the cilantro with water.
+An easy and effective treatment is to set the spray attachment on a garden hose to jet a sharp spray and blast the cilantro with water.
 Any aphids that don't drown fall to the ground and have difficulty returning to the plant.
-To reduce the risk of fungal disease, spray the cilantro early in the day so it dries quickly.
+To reduce the risk of fungal disease, spray the cilantro early in the day so it dries before sundown.

-Hit the entire plant, including the backs of the leaves where groups of aphids often feed.
+Hit the entire plant, paying special attention to the backs of the leaves and the petioles, where groups of aphids often gather and feed.
 Repeat the treatment every two to three days until the pests are eliminated.

 One water-conserving, aphid-killing alternative is to wipe small colonies off the cilantro with a water-dampened cloth.
-Another is to prune the infested leaves and stems and dispose of them in a sealed plastic bag.
+Another is to prune the infested leaves and stems, toss them in a sealed plastic bag, and dispose of the bag in the trash.
+Do not add the trimmings to your compost heap.

 Both methods require daily inspection because aphids are born pregnant and start giving birth to their own pregnant daughters in about a week.
 Missing just one or two means a swift reinfestation.